Graph-theoretic insights on the constructability of complex entangled states: Bounding the dimension

 Note that since $n \geq 6$, we have $|R| \geq \dfrac{(2\mu-n)n}{\mu} = (2-\dfrac{n}{\mu})n \geq (2-\sqrt{2})n \geq 3.5$.
 Since $|R|$ must be integral, $|R|\geq 4$.
 Therefore, there exists at least two $1$-coloured isolated edges.

 We now pick an arbitrary $1$-coloured isolated edge $\{u,v\}$.
 For the remainder of this section, we base our analysis on the edges incident on the vertices $u,v$.
-We now construct a special subgraph on $G[R]$ called the representative sparse graph $\chi$ using the edges incident on $u,v$.
+We now construct a special subgraph on $R$ vertices (which is a subgraph of the induced subgraph $G[R]$) called the representative sparse graph $\chi$ using some of the edges incident on $u,v$.

-We first construct the graph $\chi_u$ in the following way over $R$: For every colour $i\in [\mu]$, if there is no vertex $w \in U$ such that $c(\{u,w\},u)=i$, then add an arbitrary monochromatic edge of colour $i$ (its existence is guaranteed from \cref{obs:monoedge}) to $E(\chi_u)$.
+We first construct the graph $\chi_u$ in the following way over $R$: For every colour $i\in [\mu]$, if there is no vertex $w \in U$ such that the $u$-half edge of the edge $\{u,w\}$ has colour $i$ (i.e., $c(\{u,w\},u)=i$), then add an arbitrary monochromatic edge of colour $i$ (its existence is guaranteed from \Cref{obs:monoedge}) to $E(\chi_u)$.
+Note that this contains the edge $\{u,v\}$ also.

-Similarly, we construct the graph $\chi_v$ in the following way over $R$: For every colour $i\in [\mu]$, if there is no vertex $w \in U$ such that $c(\{v,w\},v)=i$, then add an arbitrary monochromatic edge of colour $i$ (its existence is guaranteed from \cref{obs:monoedge}) to $E(\chi_v)$.
+Similarly, we construct the graph $\chi_v$ in the following way over $R$: For every colour $i\in [\mu]$, if there is no vertex $w \in U$ such that the $v$-half edge of the edge $\{v,w\}$ has colour $i$ (i.e., $c(\{v,w\},v)=i$), then add an arbitrary monochromatic edge of colour $i$ (its existence is guaranteed from \Cref{obs:monoedge}) to $E(\chi_v)$.

 We define the graph $\chi$ over $R$ with the edge set $E(\chi)=E(\chi_u) \cup E(\chi_v)$.
-An {example} graph and its representative sparse graph are presented in \cref{fig:char_graph}.
+An {example} graph and its representative sparse graph are presented in \Cref{fig:char_graph}.